 \subsubsection{Coding}

-Two types of agents participate in the coding process: developers and QA engineers.
-As outlined in Algorithm~\ref{alg:execution}, for each task $t_i$ in the task set $\gT_i^k$ and its associated code file $f_i$, the developer agent generates the role description of the QA engineer $a_i$ by leveraging the LLM $\gL$ with the prompt $\gP_{8}$.
-Subsequently, developers collaborate with their QA engineers to execute the coding tasks.
-During each execution of the developer, the range of lines of code that need to be modified is firstly determined as a set of intervals $\{[s_i', e_i']\}$ where $s_i'$ represents the starting line number in the $i$-th hunk, and $e_i'$ is the ending line number.
-The determination is generated by analyzing the task content $t_i$ and file content $f_i$ using the LLM $\gL$ with the prompt $\gP_{9}$.
-These intervals split the original code file $f_i$ into parts to be modified, \textit{old\_code\_part}, and parts to be retained.
-Developers then generate new code snippets, \textit{new\_code\_part}, by the LLM $\gL$ with the prompt $\gP_{10}$.
-The code snippets replace \textit{old\_code\_part}, resulting in a new version of the code file $f_i'$.
+Based on the empirical study on line locating and the complexity (\S\ref{sec:rq1}), we transform the code change generation into the multi-step coding process that is designed to leverage the strengths of LLMs in code generation while mitigating their weaknesses in code change generation.
+Two types of agents participate in the coding process: Developers and QA Engineers.
+As outlined in Algorithm~\ref{alg:execution}, for each task $t_i$ and its associated code file $f_i$ in $\gT_i^k$, the Developer agent generates the role description of the QA Engineer $a_i$ by the LLM $\gL$ with the prompt $\gP_{8}$.
+Subsequently, Developers collaborate with their QA Engineers to execute the coding tasks.
+During each execution of the Developer, the range of lines of code that need to be modified is firstly determined as a set of intervals $\{[s_i', e_i']\}$ where $s_i'$ represents the starting line number in the $i$-th hunk, and $e_i'$ is the ending line number.
+The determination is generated by analyzing the task content $t_i$ and file content $f_i$ using $\gL$ with the prompt $\gP_{9}$.
+These intervals split the original code file $f_i$ into parts to be modified (\textit{old\_part}) and parts to be retained.
+Developers then generate new code snippets, \textit{new\_part}, by $\gL$ with the prompt $\gP_{10}$.
+The code snippets replace \textit{old\_part}, resulting in a new version of the code file $f_i'$.
 Utilizing Git tools, the code change $\Delta d_i$ for this file $f_i$ is generated.
-With the code change $\Delta d_i$, QA engineer produce \textit{review\_comment} and \textit{review\_decision}, by the LLM $\gL$ with the prompt $\gP_{11}$.
-If the decision, \textit{review\_decision}, is negative (i.e., $false$), the feedback, \textit{review\_comment}, prompts developers to revise the code in the next attempt.
-This iterative process continues until the code change meets the quality standards or reaches a predefined maximum number of iterations.
-After the iteration, the final version of the code change, $\Delta d$, is fixed and it represents the ultimate modification result on each file.
+With the code change $\Delta d_i$, QA Engineer produce \textit{review\_comment} and \textit{review\_decision}, by the LLM $\gL$ with the prompt $\gP_{11}$.
+If the decision, \textit{review\_decision}, is negative (i.e., $false$), the feedback, \textit{review\_comment}, prompts Developers to revise the code in the next attempt.
+This iterative process continues until the code change meets the quality standards (i.e., \textit{review\_decision} is $true$) or reaches a predefined maximum number of iterations.
+After the iteration, the final version of the code change, $\Delta d$, is fixed, which is the ultimate modification result on each file.
 All generated final-version code changes during this process are merged into the repository-level code change $\gD$ as the issue solution.